MEET THE COACHES

 Meet Our Coaches

 Our event head coaches are former track athletes or current professional athletes who are true experts in the sport of track and field.
 We will also have volunteer/parent assistant coaches to support the head coaches.
 All coaches have to complete an annual USATF Background Check as well as complete USATF Safesport training that covers critical areas such as bullying, harassment, physical and emotional misconduct.
 We also have several coaches on staff that are USATF Level 1 certified coaches.
-Our club’s programming will be created and reviewed by Olympic track & field athlete, Dwight Phillips.
+Our club’s programming will be reviewed by Olympic track & field athlete, Dwight Phillips.

 Chris Florence